Cat accused of wiping US Veteran Affairs server info after jumping on keyboard

 So we're told by a source, who heard the tale on one of the regular weekday calls held by the US government department with its CIO, during which recent IT problems are reviewed.
-We understand that roughly 100 people – contractors, vendors, and employees – participate in these calls at a time.
+We understand that hundreds of people – contractors, vendors, and employees – participate in these calls at a time.

 On a mid-September call, one of the participants explained that while a technician was reviewing the configuration of a server cluster, their cat jumped on the keyboard and deleted it.
 Or at least that's their story.

 Kurt DelBene, assistant secretary for information and technology and CIO at the Department of Veterans Affairs, is said to have responded on the call with words to the effect that: "This is why I have a dog."
 There was laughter and not much more – it was a short incident report.

 This is not an unheard of problem.
 Anecdotes of feline data vandalism abound in various online forums.
 This reporter has personal experience with typos introduced by an orange tabby conducting a keyboard crossing to reach a sunny spot by the window, and one of El Reg's editors has suffered similar issues.

 So we asked the Department of Veteran Affairs to confirm the yarn.
 VA press secretary Terrence Hayes responded promptly with the following statement:

 "On September 13, 2023 the Kansas City VAMC [Veterans Affairs Medical Center] experienced an issue with image transfer within Vista due to an inadvertent deletion of server profiles.
 The issue was quickly identified and the system restored within four hours.
 There have been no further issues or direct impacts to veterans from this incident."